thegreatshasha/daily_logs/29 October 2015.md

 * 13:19: Awake now.
 Zone and starting work.
 Let's make this day hyperproductive!
 * 16:05: Attempting zone again.
 Wierd that i feel so tired.
 Partial zone.
 * 19:00: Ok zone again.
 Writing the rest of the shit.
 Let's get it done in one go.
+* 19:45: Struggling but i'll figure this out.
+* 20:12: Don't really feel like working right now.
+Taking a break for half an hour.
+* 22:00: Have to restart working.